-It is important to note that when defining the substance as Reference substance, the (chemical) name of the UVCB should be specified in the field "IUPAC name" (although a UVCB Substance rarely has a "classical" IUPAC name).
-The field 'description' should be used for additional information (e.g. the reaction conditions).
+It is important to note that when defining the substance as Reference substance, the (chemical) name of the UVCB substance should be specified in the field "IUPAC name" (although a UVCB Substance rarely has a "classical" IUPAC name).
+The field 'description' should be used for additional information (e.g. the reaction conditions, the starting materials used).